ryantd42/NY-Legislative-Git/2023/A7538A-2023/bill.md

-  2.  (a) There is hereby created the state  septic  system  replacement AND  SEWER  CONNECTION  fund,  which shall be administered by the corpo- ration to reimburse property owners or at the written request of a prop- erty owner, the septic  system  installer  contracted  by  the  property owner, for up to fifty percent of the eligible costs incurred for eligi- ble  septic  system  projects  OR RESIDENTIAL SEWER CONNECTION PROJECTS, provided that no property owner shall be reimbursed more than ten  thou- sand  dollars and no septic system installer may be reimbursed more than ten thousand dollars per property.
+  2.  (a) There is hereby created the state  septic  system  replacement AND  SEWER  CONNECTION  fund,  which shall be administered by the corpo- ration to reimburse property owners or at the written request of a prop- erty owner, the septic system installer OR LICENSED  PLUMBER  contracted by  the  property  owner,  for up to fifty percent of the eligible costs incurred for  eligible  septic  system  projects  OR  RESIDENTIAL  SEWER CONNECTION PROJECTS, provided that no property owner shall be reimbursed more  than  ten  thousand  dollars  and  no  septic  system installer OR LICENSED PLUMBER may be reimbursed more than ten  thousand  dollars  per property.
-  (b) Eligible costs include design and installation costs, and costs of the system, system components, or enhanced treatment  technologies,  but shall  not  include  costs associated with routine maintenance such as a pump out of a septic tank AND SEWER CONNECTION COSTS.
+  (b)  Eligible  costs  include  design  and  installation  costs, SEWER CONNECTION COSTS,  and  costs  of  the  system,  system  components,  or enhanced  treatment technologies, but shall not include costs associated with routine maintenance such as a pump out of a septic tank.
   (c) The department of environmental conservation, in consultation with the department of health and participating counties, shall from the list of participating counties establish priority geographic  areas  and,  in